-Water Pump Switch (if so equipped)
+Water Pump Switch

 Most water pump switches illuminate when the water pump is activated.
-In most models, the red pump switch is located on the monitor panel or the utility center.
+Typical switch locations are in the back of the unit or on the monitor panel, or the switch may be art of a touchscreen system (if so equipped).
 When the water pump switch is ON the pump runs until 45 lbs. of pressure has been achieved.
 The red light will stay on.
-The water pump automatically recycles when pressure drops.
-Some cycling may occur depending on the volume of water being released.
-Turn the water pump switch OFF when it is not in use.